Young, happy man uses a calculator as he sits at a desk

 • Current employer (and how long you’ve worked there)

-You may also want to include an email address and telephone number, so your card issuer can contact you.
+You may also want to include an email address, so your card issuer can contact you.

 A credit card company may ask for information on other financial assets and instruments you have access to, like if you have a savings account.